keptn/spec/shipyard.md

   * `functional`
   * `performance`

   In future versions of Keptn, it is not necessary to distinguish between functional and performance tests.
 But it is necessary to define multiple tests for a stage that can either be executed sequentially or in parallel.
 Therefore, we need a link between the shipyard and the uniform (i.e. using selectors and labels as known by k8s).

+* **Remediation**.
+The remediation property specifies whether remediation actions should automatically be executed in the respective stage.
+If Keptn receives a problem event (of type `sh.keptn.event.problem.open`), a remediation action is defined for this problem (in the `remediation.yaml` file), and the remediation is set to `automated`, then the remediation action is executed.
+Keptn supports remediations of type:
+  * `automated`

 ## Example of a shipyard.yml file